areuschel/Income-Expenditure/README.md

 ### Missing Values and Distribution of Race

 - The table below shows variables removed due to high % of missing data
+- The figure on the right shows the distribution of racial categories

 ![eda](/EDA_comb.JPEG?raw=true "Test")